hellmarbecker/blog/_posts/2021-08-13-experiments-with-schema-evolution-in-apache-druid.markdown

 ```
 you get an exception because Druid cannot map the argument to a unique type.
 You have to write `MAX(CAST("value" AS double))` in order to make the query work.

 Finally, let's ingest another set of data with string values.
-This one, however, has [multi-value dimensions](https://blog.hellmar-becker.de/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/).
+This one, however, has a [multi-value dimension](https://blog.hellmar-becker.de/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/).
 ```
 ts,value
 2021-03-01,a|b